Glatzli/model_comparison_codes/README.md

 ToDo:
 - revise ICON read in code (variables & calculation of missing vars)
-- sensitivity of HATPRO pot temp calc: Use radiosonde pressure and other models => what's difference? edit Radiosonde-data: skipped height 0!
-(NaN values) and interpolated
+- sensitivity of HATPRO pot temp calc: raso p & model p: 0.5 K diff! => No diff!
+  	Radiosonde-data: interpolated to staggered vals

   	Radiosonde has all ~9-15m a measurement => finest resolution of all data!
   	=> interpolate hatpro & radiosonde to vertical model levels and then use radiosonde pressure for HATPRO pot temp calc. ?
 But what model should I use?! => WRF!
   	-> implement in code...
-- staggering: Should I include the unstaggering of geopot. height (WRF & ICON) already in the read-in code?
+- staggering: Included fct that unstaggers geometric & geopot height vars in read ins if needed

 - timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper